Ordine Nero: Bombings

+Savona bombings

 A series of bomb attacks occurred in Savona, Italy from April 1974 to May 1975.
 The public prosecutor reopened one of the bombing cases, it remained without a manager, which made the reopening of the case useless.
 The bombs resulted in injuring 18 people and caused severe damage to public and private building structures.

+One of these bombings took place on the eve of May Day.
+On April 30, 1974, a plastic bomb exploded in the center of Savona, a short distance from a cinema where the film Last Days of Mussolini was being shown, which had been greeted with anger by neo-fascists.
+It was the first of the so-called Savona bombs; the device, placed in the entrance hall of the building where Christian Democrat senator Franco Varaldo lived, caused extensive damage to the building but no injuries.
+A few days after the attack, Ordine Nero was identified as responsible.

 1974 Piazza della Loggia bombing in Brescia

 In May 1974 eight activists were killed in Brescia when an anti-fascist protest was taking place in the municipal square.
 Due to a bomb placed in a trash bin, 8 people died from the explosion, over a hundred were wounded.
 On May 19, 2005, the Corte di Cassazione confirmed the arrest warrant against Delfo Zorzi, a former Ordine Nuovo member, who was also suspected of being the material perpetrator of the 1969 Piazza Fontana bombing.
 Alongside Delfo Zorzi, his neo-fascist comrades Carlo Maria Maggi and Maurizio Tramonte, all members of Ordine Nuovo, are also suspected of having organized the Piazza della Loggia bombing in Brescia.

 The city of Brescia, Italy suffered from one of Ordine Nero's worst operations.
 On 28 May 1974, a bomb placed inside a garbage container in Piazza Della Loggia detonated.
 Eight people were killed and one hundred and two injured.
 A day before the attack, the city's newspapers announced that they had received a message from the Black Order.
 The message threatened that multiple attacks would occur against businesses in the city.
 Since that attack, the government has held three trials, with the third concluding in 2017.
 The trials included the new order official Carlo Maria Maggi, who was convicted for organizing the massacre, and the militant Maurizio Tramonte.